 Week 7 Tips

-- To avoid spit-ups, keep your baby calm during feedings and give him just a little milk or formula at a time.
+- To avoid spit-ups, keep your baby calm during feedings and give them just a little milk or formula at a time.

 - After each feeding, burp your baby to release excess gas.
-Keep him sitting upright for a few minutes before laying him in his crib.
+Keep them sitting upright for a few minutes before laying them in their crib.

 - Many new moms feel a little down after their baby is born.
 If you still have the blues now that your baby is 7 weeks old, call your doctor -- you could have postpartum depression.

 - Keep stuffed animals, pillows, comforters, and any other soft objects out of your baby's crib.
-To keep him warm, dress him in thicker pajamas.
+To keep them warm, dress them in thicker pajamas.

-- No matter how hard your baby cries, never shake him -- it could cause permanent brain damage.
+- No matter how hard your baby cries, never shake them -- it could cause permanent brain damage.
 Get help with your frustration from a doctor, friend, or relative.

 - It’s best, for your baby’s sake, to avoid alcohol at least 2 hours (per drink) before breastfeeding or expressing breastmilk.
 That gives your body time to rid itself of the alcohol before the next feeding.
 If you are going to drink, consider that exposing your infant to alcohol via breastmilk may be dangerous.
 Chronic alcohol consumption may also reduce milk production.”

 - Got a fussy baby?
 Aim for a consistent eat-sleep schedule.
-Avoid situations that you know make him cry.
+Avoid situations that you know make them cry.